 Miller is right.
-It's hard to criticize the Patriots since no one could have predicted Hernandez would be charged with first-degree murder three seasons into his career.
+It's hard to criticize the Patriots as no one could have predicted that Hernandez would be charged with first-degree murder three seasons into his career.
 The events of the last two weeks have come as a complete shock to everyone.

-That said, the Patriots deserve criticism for the timing of Hernandez's contract extension last summer.
+That said, the Patriots deserve criticism for the timing of the $37.5 million extension they signed Hernandez to last summer.

 Related coverage on Yahoo!
 Sports: